 First and foremost, I showed the pearl necklace to a perspective collector I knew, who is an expert in pearls, but alas, unless I came up with the certificate and provenance (having provenance would raise the bar by many thousands of pounds) he was sceptical of buying them as natural pearls.
 So, my first task was to have the pearl necklace sent to Switzerland to be tested.
 This can also be done in England but in my opinion a certificate from the S.S.E.F. is a key document when proving whether natural or cultured.

 Next, whilst the pearls were away being tested, I needed to source the provenance via the seller and me cross-referencing through my library of books.
 I hold a plethora of information on jewellery, I prefer checking books first and, it’s more enjoyable as well, but I couldn’t find anything to substantiate the story or who they once belonged to i.e. from a Royal Blood line!
-And without a letter, for example, left with the pearl necklace and handed down, it tends to fall on deaf ears when selling any items or jewellery, antiques, and works of art – unless provenance is 100% watertight it holds no value in the eyes of any would-be collector.
+And without a letter, for example, left with the pearl necklace and handed down, it tends to fall on deaf ears when selling any items or jewellery and antiques – unless provenance is 100% watertight it holds no value in the eyes of any would-be collector.
 I returned to the client in London and met up with her at her house and we enjoyed many hours together trying to see if provenance could be upheld.
 Alas no, it was not meant to be - for the month the pearls were in Switzerland, I was still confident that the pearls were “Natural”.
 Despite enjoying the company of “The Lady with the Pearl Necklace” as we searched for provenance we came to a dead end.

 After a month, I received that all important S.S.E.F. certificate, together with the necklace returned, confirming they were 344 natural pearls and 3 cultured.
 Excellent news – my instinct had been right.
 Anyway, this certificate set the bar into selling an excellent 4 strand natural pearl necklace.
 I returned to London armed with my certificate and the vendor was absolutely delighted.
 They were sold to a private buyer for an undisclosed sum smashing all previous estimates (it never fails to amaze me that some appraisals are often too low because proper research is not carried out).
 While I was sourcing a buyer, the client asked me if the diamond and emerald clasp could be made in to a ring for her so that she could retain a piece of the necklace and family history.
 I told her I completely agreed it was a great idea (mind you the emerald was worth a few thousand pounds on its own let alone the diamond surround!)
 I had it made into a beautiful gold emerald and diamond ring and she still has it to this very day.